5 Things to Know About IVF

-Providing Treatment and Hope for Infertility
+Treatment and Hope for Infertility

-- IVF is highly effective.
 First developed in the 1970s, IVF continues to be one of the most advanced and highly effective options for fertility treatment.
-Many factors can influence an individual's or a couple’s chance for success, including the age of the woman and her and/or the couple’s diagnosis.
-Northwestern Medicine prides itself on treating some of the most difficult cases of infertility, and our outcomes are better than the national average.
+Many factors can influence an individual's or a couple’s chance for success, including the age of the woman whose eggs are being used for treatment and the reason for the fertility treatment.
+Northwestern Medicine treats some of the most difficult cases of infertility, with outcomes that are better than the national average.

 - Fallopian tube damage that prevents sperm from getting to the egg properly.

 - Ovulation disorders, such as polycystic ovary syndrome (PCOS), which can cause a hormone imbalance that impacts ovulation.

-- Endometriosis, which occurs when the tissue that normally lines the uterus grows elsewhere, such as in the ovaries, fallopian tube and other pelvic spaces
+- Endometriosis, which occurs when the tissue that normally lines the uterus grows elsewhere, such as in the ovaries, fallopian tube and other pelvic spaces.

 - Uterine fibroids, which are benign tumors that grow in the muscle of the uterus and are a common finding in women of reproductive age.

-- A partner with male factor infertility.
+- Male factor infertility.

-- Your journey will be unique to you.
 Medication types and dosages, and your treatment options will be based on your individual medical situation and needs.
-Before you start, you’ll undergo preliminary medical testing, an assessment of your ovarian reserve and an evaluation of your uterus to make sure everything is functioning properly.
-You and your doctor are a team and will work together to create a treatment plan that works for you.
+Before you start, you’ll undergo preliminary medical testing to assess for any fertility related concerns.
+You and your physician are a team and will work together to create a treatment plan that works for you.

-- Prepare yourself.
 It’s important to understand the process before you decide it’s right for you.
 Choose a fertility specialist who will answer your questions and provide the support you deserve.
 If you decide to pursue IVF, seek emotional support from a friend, family member or therapist.

-- Your care team is here to support you.
-Northwestern Medicine Fertility and Reproductive Medicine offers a compassionate team of highly trained nurses, sonographers, embryologists, psychologists and other professionals who work together to provide coordinated care and support you on every step of your journey.
-They are there to help you through the process.
+Northwestern Medicine Center for Fertility and Reproductive Medicine offers a compassionate team of highly trained physicians, nurses, sonographers, embryologists, psychologists and other professionals who work together to provide coordinated care and support you on every step of your journey.
+They are here to help you through the process.